ADVavvas/ADVavvas.github.io/content/posts/heightmap.md

 draft: false
 ---

+I'm going to be using the Java version of Processing, but feel free to use whatever you prefer.
+The same principles will apply.

 ## What are heightmaps?

 A heightmap is a raster image or more generally a grid that contains elevation data.
 Each value in the grid stores the height of the particular location.
 It's usually visualized as a grayscale image, with black being the minimum height, and white the maximum.